atatolgadln/blog/posts/discord_experiments.md

 date: "2022-04-27"
 ---

-> ⚠️ It's breaking TOS so be carefully
+> ⚠️ It's breaking ToS so be careful

 If you want to try things that discord does that are not yet published you need to do a few things.
 In this post we'll show how to unblock the "Experiment" tab and how to download the development version of Discord (no canary but you can use canary).